luislucena16/luislucena16/README.md

 ## Welcome 👋

 Hi everyone.
 Nice to greet you!
-I'm a Blockchain Engineer, DeFi passionate, Seucurity Research and Cybersecurity!
+I'm a Blockchain Engineer, Seucurity Research, DeFi passionate and Cybersecurity!
 - 🔭 I’m currently working with Blockchain Development, DeFi, Security Research and Software Development.
 - 🌱 I’m currently learning Rust and more of Security Research
 - 👯 I’m looking to collaborate on differents projects about web3 and DeFi, that make the web3 ecosystem a better world!